puklu/Chronorobotics-project/README.md

             python main.py -oe <environment-name>

+6. To delete a specific map from an environment,

+            python main.py -e <environment-name> -delamap <name-of-the-map>

+7. To delete all the maps for a particular environment,

+            python main.py -delmaps <name-of-the-environment>

-6. To upload all the recorded maps for all the environments in one go,
+8. To upload all the recorded maps for all the environments in one go,

         Pre-requisites:
             If you want to upload all the recorded maps so far, then maps  for each environment should be compressed and present in the directory ```objects/maps/``` , with map being separated into different directories based on the environment.